Nee Unnai Arindhaal: Plot

 Sadai (V. Rishiraj) is an orphan who was adopted by Gopal's (Murali) mother (T. K. Kala) when he was a child, and she considers Sadai as her own son.
-Gopal and Sadai are rickshaw pullers and best friends.
-They live in a slum with their mother, who runs a roadside dosa business where the poor people can eat there for cheap.
-Gopal and Sadai are kind-hearted people.
-Gopal is a soft person without any bad habits, whereas Sadai is a big brute who loves drinking alcohol and sleeping with prostitutes.
+Gopal and Sadai become best friends and work as rickshaw pullers.
+They live in a slum with Gopi's mother, who runs a roadside dosa business where the poor people can eat there for cheap.
+Although the two friends are both kind-hearted, Gopal is a soft person without any bad habits, whereas Sadai is a big brute who loves drinking alcohol and sleeping with prostitutes.
 Gopal has a cousin named Valli (Kushi), and they are in love with each other.
 They eventually get married, and Valli moves in Gopal's small house; thus, Gopal's mother and Sadai have to sleep in front of the house.

 Gopal and his mother do not want to see Sadai being alone, so they decide to find him a wife.
 One day, they force Sadai to see a woman, who they choose for him to be married to, but the woman insults Sadai for being an ugly man and alcoholic.
 Gopal and his wife Valli reassure Sadai and swear to find him a better woman.
 Shortly after, Gopal's mother dies of a heart attack.
 Things get sticky when Valli gets pregnant as she finds that Sadai is having a bad influence on her husband.
 Valli complains to Gopal about Sadai's bad habits and tells him to stop hanging out with him, but Gopal refuses to follow his wife's instruction and tells her that his friend is more important than anything else.

 Sadai wants to sleep with the beautiful prostitute Dashani (Risha), but he does not have enough money to pay her.
 Later, Gopal gives him his wife's ornaments to repair his rickshaw.
 Sadai then trades the jewels for money, but instead of repairing his vehicle, he pays Dashani to sleep with him.
 The big Sadai starts to hurt the little Dashani; thus, she refused to sleep with him, and she threw his money in his face.
 The heavily intoxicated Sadai then goes to Gopal's house, and Valli reluctantly welcomes him.
 Sadai assaults and brutally rapes Valli.
-She dies after the assault, and Sadai left the house.
+She dies after the assault, and Sadai leaves the house.
 Gopal returns home after a hard day's work and discovers his wife's dead body.
 Gopal thought that she had committed suicide because he refused to follow her advice.